Axway/amplify-central/content/en/docs/connect_manage_environ/identity_proivider.md

 5. Click **Save** to create the identity provider and return to the list of identity providers.

+### Editing an identity provider

+1. On the Identity Provider list view click the three ellipsis for identity provider you would like to edit the and select **Edit**.
+2. Edit any fields you would like to change.
+3. Once finished click **Save**.

 ### Deleting an identity provider

 Only the Central Admin role can delete identity providers.